damato-design/blog/src/posts/colors-dont-solve-problems.md

 There's dozens of posts online about how color palettes were created for a design system ([Lyft](https://design.lyft.com/re-approaching-color-9e604ba22c88), [Github](https://github.blog/2022-06-14-accelerating-github-theme-creation-with-color-tooling/), [Adobe](https://adobe.design/stories/design-for-scale/reinventing-adobe-spectrum-s-colors)).
 A great deal of talk about color theory and creating tools to help visualize curves of color for the perfect balance.
 I cannot deny that resulting palettes are often very beautiful and I often need to use the work of others in order to choose color due to my deficiency.
 However, how much of that palette do you really expect to use?

 Let's first just talk about contrast which is a requirement to make something accessible.
 If you have several steps of color, I'd guess that many of the colors found within the middle of those steps have trouble being accessible with _most_ colors in your palette.
-It's very possible you could omit much from the middle of the palette to avoid accessibility problems.
+This is something that [the Stripe team found](https://stripe.com/blog/accessible-color-systems) while revisiting color for accessibility.
+It's very possible you could omit much from the middle of the palette to support accessible color choice.

 The reason why you want to omit color is to reduce cognitive load for you and your peers.
 In other words, trying to choose the right color becomes a challenge when there are so many to choose from.
 Limiting the selection drives consistency.
 I'll even go so far to say that it enhances creativity because you'll need to design within constraints which requires out-of-the-(crayon)-box thinking.